microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 [A sketch of a sample application with a status banner as a toast in the bottom right of the content area.
 The status banner's title is "No Internet" and it's message is "Reconnect to save your work"](images/No_Internet_Toast.png) -->

 ## Banner types: consistent styling
-The type of the status banner can be set via the Type property to automatically set a consistent status color and icon dependent on the criticality of the notification.
+The type of the status banner can be set via the BannerType property to automatically set a consistent status color and icon dependent on the criticality of the notification.

 Preset color and icon combos, TBD in collaboration w/ design:
 - Critical: Fluent red (#D13438) & ErrorBadge (EEA39)
 - Warning: Fluent orange (#FF8C00) & Error (E783)
 - Informational: Theme accent or Fluent blue (#0078D7) & Info (E946)
 - Success: Fluent green (#107C10) & StatusCircleCheckmark (F13E)
-- Default if no type is set: Fluent gray (#6979E) & no icon
+- Default if BannerType isn't set: Fluent gray (#6979E) & no icon
+- TBD: Should there be a 'None' for no icon or color?
+How else could that scenario be possible?

 TBD: Should these be part of light-weight styling to be set across app?
 Like data validation?
 Or separate?